0nandon/PACMAN-AI/README.md

 python capture.py 2018320141.py -n 10
 ```

-You can determine red team and blue team with -r, -b argument like below:
+You can determine red team and blue team with `-r`, `-b` argument like below:

 ```
 python capture.py -r your_baseline.py -b your_baseline2.py